TomHarrop/tc_alignment_params/README.md

 The parameter that makes the biggest difference to the output is `--min_coverage`.

 ## Parameter exploration

-Runs `captus_align` followed by trimal and iqtree using the following set of
+The Snakefile runs `captus_align` followed by trimal and iqtree using the following set of parameters:
-parameters:

 ```python
 # Params